 Home prices escalated rapidly after our purchase.
-Mountain View when we purchased was mostly lower middle to middle class white with a few Mexicans plus a fair number of Filipinos and military associated with the naval base.
+Mountain View when we purchased was mostly lower-middle to middle class white with a few Mexicans plus a fair number of Filipinos and military associated with the naval base.
 It was laid back but rapidly changed as home ownerships flipped.
 New arrivals came not just from the US but everywhere.
 What was important was, "having a good time" not who your parents were or what your background was, blessings for us.
-While we made new friends, and enjoyed backyard BBQs, neighbors tended to come and go breaking the continuity of community.
+While we made new friends and enjoyed backyard BBQs, neighbors tended to come and go breaking the continuity of the community.